 |

-In the Lacto Japan Group, the Sustainability Promotion Task Team, a Group-wide organization operated by the Sustainability Promotion Department, identifies and assesses climate-related risks based on scenario analysis.
-Identified climate-related risks are reported to the Risk Management Committee, chaired by the President, and integrated into Group-wide risk management.
-In addition, the identified major risks and opportunities are reported by the Sustainability Promotion Department to the Executive Committee for approval.
+In the Lacto Japan Group, the Sustainability Promotion Task Team, a Group-wide organization managed by the Sustainability Promotion Department, identifies and assesses sustainability-related risks based on scenario analysis.
+Identified related risks are reported to the Risk Management Committee, chaired by the Representative Director, President and Executive Officer, and integrated into Group-wide risk management.

 (Aim to achieve carbon neutrality by 2050)